Greening Greater Bendigo Planting Program

 Q: When will planting occur?

 Tree planting occurs during the cooler months when the weather is best for planting trees.
-This year’s program commences on May 4 and will continue into June and July.
+This year’s program commenced on May 5 and will continue over winter.

-Tree planting will start in Kangaroo Flat and Golden Square in early May and continue throughout the urban area into June.
+Tree planting in streets is likely to commence is June starting in Kangaroo Flat and Golden Square and continue throughout the urban area into August.
 Townships are likely to be planted towards the end of the program.

-Residents will receive notification in the mailbox in the week or two before planting.
+Residents will receive notification in the mailbox prior to tree planting.